 Watch the donuts carefully (don’t leave!).
 Use tongs to flip them over when one side browns.
 It will only take a minute or two.

-When both sides have been cooked, gently remove the donuts from the oil and place on a paper towel-lined baking sheet or plate and allow them to cool.
+When both sides have been cooked and are golden brown, gently remove the donuts from the oil and place on a paper towel-lined baking sheet or plate or wire rack and allow them to cool.

 How to make the donut holes